WarshipGirls/WGViewer/README.md

 WGViewer is intended for educational purposes only.
 Botting is in violation of the User Agreement of the game; prolonged usage of WGViewer may result in your game account being banned.
 The developer of WGViewer takes no responsibility for repercussions related to the usage of WGViewer.

 Although unlikely, users may sink ships and lose equipment when using WGViewer to conduct combat sorties.
-While WGViewer has been painstakingly designed to reduce chances of such occurence, the developer of WGViewer does not take responsibility for any loss of ships and/or resources.
+While WGViewer has been painstakingly designed to reduce chances of such occurrence, the developer of WGViewer does not take responsibility for any loss of ships and/or resources.

 ## Licenses